-Are you a campaigner looking to effectively mobilise and build community engagement on your campaign?
-Are you passionately working for environmental protection and social justice and looking to broaden your knowledge and experience in community organising?
-Does your theory of change place people power at the centre?
+Are you looking to effectively mobilise and build community engagement in your campaigns?
+Are you passionately working for environmental protection and social justice and looking to broaden your knowledge and experience in campaign strategy and community organising?

-If yes, we encourage you to apply for this intensive 6 month program that will give you the skills needed to help grow a powerful social movement to protect our environment and communities.
+If the answer is yes, we encourage you to apply for this intensive 6 month program that will give you the skills needed to strategise and build people power for social and environmental justice.

-The Community Organising Fellowship is deepening community organising skills and practices to create a cohort of highly skilled and effective organisers.
-The program includes:
+The Community Organising Fellowship is deepening campaign strategy and community organising skills and practices to create a national network of highly skilled and effective organisers.
+The Fellowship includes:

-- An annual cohort of 25 organisers developing the core skills needed to confidently launch and build local campaigns
+- An annual cohort of 25 organisers developing the core skills needed to confidently plan and implement winning campaigns.

-- Mentoring and network support between and after workshops and
+- Mentoring and network support between workshops and

 - An extensive collection of training materials shared online, with support to lead workshops in your community.

-Applications are invited from 1 July to 31 August.
 We strongly encourage early expressions of interest and applications.
-Successful applicants and wait-listed applicants will be notified by October 31.
+Successful applicants and wait-listed applicants will be notified by mid to late November.

 We work to ensure cost is not a barrier to participation and negotiate fees on a case by case basis according to a sliding scale:

-- Fully-funded scholarships available for Aboriginal and Torres Strait Islander applicants
+- Fully-funded scholarships for Aboriginal and Torres Strait Islander applicants.